sniff122/sniff122/README.md

 ### About

-I am a 17 year old furry who has a passion for software development, networking and photography.
+I am an 18 year old furry who has a passion for software development, networking and photography.
 My main project is [ServerProtector](https://serverprotector.me), what is a Discord bot what helps identify troublesome members in a guild.

 ### Social Media